zarinlo/codelabs/codelab-springboot-api.md

     //---------------------------------------------------------------------------------------------------------------

     // annotatation verbalizes what the endpoint is used for
-    @ApiOperation(value = "Get all stocks")
+    @Operation(summary = "Get all stocks")
      // use the annotation that is specific to the GET operation
     @GetMapping(value = "/stocks")
     // in the controller it is common to return the ResponseEntity as the response object type public ResponseEntity<StockGeneralResponse> getAllStocks() {